-Dr. William J. Brown is a professor and research fellow in the Department of Communication Studies in the School of Communication & the Arts.
-He specializes in the study and use of entertainment-education for social change, health communication, and media and social influence.
+Dr. William J. Brown is a professor and research fellow in the School of Communication and the Arts.
+He specializes in the study and use of entertainmenteducation for social change, health communication, and media and social influence.
 He has conducted academic and professional research in more than 60 nations for the past 25 years.
 Dr. Brown has taught co-taught the C.S.
 Lewis summer class since 2006.

-Dr. Michael Elam is an associate professor in the Department of English in the College of Arts & Sciences.
-Dr. Michael Elam was born and raised in North Highlands, California, and lived in northwestern New Jersey and the greater St. Louis area before coming to Chesapeake.
+Dr. Michale Elam is an associate professor in the Department of English Dr. Michael Elam was born and raised in North Highlands, California, and lived in northwestern New Jersey and the greater St. Louis area before coming to Chesapeake.
 He holds B.A. degrees in Ministerial Studies from Trinity Life Bible College in Sacramento, California and in English from Rutgers University, where he also minored in Ancient Mediterranean Civilization.
 He holds a M.A. degree in English from Rutgers University as well.
 Elam received his Ph.D. in English from Saint Louis University, where he concentrated on Medieval Studies.
 He has taught in higher education settings in various capacities for over 10 years, including teaching Latin, composition, and various literary courses.